On the representation of stack operators by mathematical morphology: Representation of stack W-operators

 We state that there exists a lattice isomorphism $\mcI: \Pi^{W} \mapsto (\Pi^{W}_{S})^{M}$ between the basis representation of set and stack W-operators.

 \begin{lemma} The mapping $\mcI \coloneqq \mcB_{S} \circ \mcH \circ \mcB^{-1}$ is a lattice isomorphism between $\Pi^{W}$ and $(\Pi^{W}_{S})^{M}$. \end{lemma}

 In particular, the isomorphism $\mcI$ takes basis of set operators that have one interval to basis of stack operators that have one interval for every $t$.
-This simple result is key to prove the main result of this paper (ref.
-Theorem \ref{theorem}).
+This simple result is key to proving Theorem \ref{theorem}.
 This result is proved in Appendix \ref{SecProofs}.

 \begin{corollary} If $I = [X,Y]$, then $\mcI(I)(t) = \{[tX,tY + (m-t)W]\}$ for $t = 1,\dots,m$. \end{corollary}